AmasaDelano/dw-srd-offline/src/markdown/Paladin.md

 ### I Am the Law

-When you **give an NPC an order based on your divine authority**, roll+Cha. ✴On a 7+, they choose one:
+When you **give an NPC an order based on your divine authority**, roll+CHA. ✴On a 7+, they choose one:

 - Do what you say
 - Back away cautiously, then flee